oblivia-simplex/Narrativity/2_amnasan.md

-# The Universes: On Semantics and Learning
+# Mike Amnasan: The Universes: On Semantics and Learning

-Mike Amnasan